 NOTE: You may request any NUREG references used in this activity that cannot be found on the NRC external Web site from your PAO.

 TASKS: 1.
-Meet with the regional Public Affairs Officer or someone from the Office of Public Affairs at Headquarters to discuss the guidelines for interviews with the news media.
+Meet with the regional Public Affairs Officer (PAO) or someone from the Office of Public Affairs at Headquarters to discuss the guidelines for interviews with the news media.

 Explore all aspects of the importance of appropriate, accurate, and clear communications with the public as found on the NRC Web site.